SAEON/somisana-croco/README.md

 ```sh
 mamba env update -f environment.yml --prune
 ```
-or use `conda` instead of `mamba` if you haven't moved to mamba yet
+or use `conda` instead of `mamba` if you haven't moved to mamba yet.
+This will just update your environment, rather than installing everything from scratch.
+This is preferred over a `conda install ...` command as the `environment.yml` file keeps a record of all the packages needed to run all python functions.

-The same would apply if others have updated `environment.yml`, and you want to get access to the new functions.
-You would need to `git pull` to get the latest changes and then run run the update line above.
+So if some-one else has updated the `environment.yml` file, and you want to get access to the new functions, you would need to update your local repo with `git pull` and then run the update line above.

 # Tutorial: Postprocessing CROCO model output